egandro/docker-qemu-arm/README.md

 ## Known issues

-- cgroups must in Alpine be configured properly e.g. for kubernetes (which is a very stupid idea...)
+- kubernetes (which is a very stupid idea...) - cgroups in Alpine must be configured properly
-- but just in case here is how: <https://wiki.alpinelinux.org/wiki/Docker>
+- just in case you want that - here is how: <https://wiki.alpinelinux.org/wiki/Docker>

 ## Thanks